ninjaframework/ninja/ninja-core/src/site/markdown/documentation/working_with_json_jsonp.md

-It is safe to modify ObjectMapper before it is actually used, but it is not threadsafe to modify ObjectMapper after is has been used to parse or generate Json.
+It is safe to modify ObjectMapper before it is actually used, but it is not threadsafe to modify ObjectMapper after is has been used to parse or generate JSON.

 More on Jackson modules: http://wiki.fasterxml.com/JacksonFeatureModules

 ### Jackson JSON Views

-Ninja also supports Jackson's JSON View: with `@JsonView` annotations you can easily define which properties of an object you want to include in the JSON output.
+Ninja also supports Jackson's JSON Views: with `@JsonView` annotations you can easily define which properties of an object you want to include in the JSON output.
 A simple example where only the "name" field will be
 included: